Report from the WORLD

 of local economies, food sovereignty and cultural diversity.

-We shall, as well, demand the implementation of a world taxation
+We shall, as well, demand the implementation of a world

-to finance third world countries' development.
+will contribute to finance third world countries' development.

 5. The GATS negotiations inside the WTO present a threat